-- 2) Establishing a target representation number for the less represented gender on the Board of Directors and drawing up guidelines for achieving that target, proposing the diversity policy for Directors to the Board of Directors. - 3) Proposing Board diversity and Director selection policy to the Board of Directors and reviewing fulfilment yearly. - 4) Verifying the category of the Directors on an annual basis. - (ii) Regarding the selection of Directors and members of the management team: - 1) Submitting to the Board of Directors proposals for the appointment of Independent Directors for appointment by co-optation or for submission to the decision of the Shareholders' General Meeting, as well as proposals for the re-appointment or removal of said Directors by the Shareholders' General Meeting. - 2) Reporting the appointment proposals of the remaining Directors for their designation by co-optation or for submission to the decision of the Shareholders' General Meeting, as well as proposals for their re-appointment or removal by the Shareholders' General Meeting. - Reporting proposals for the appointment and removal of members of the management team. - (iii) Regarding the roles of the Board: - 1) Announcing the appointment of the Chair and Deputy Chairs of the Board. - 2) Announcing the appointment and removal of the Secretary and Deputy Secretary of the Board. - 3) Proposing, where appropriate, the appointment of the Coordinating Director. - 4) Examining and organising the succession of the Chair of the Board of Directors and the CEO of the Company and, where appropriate, making proposals to the Board of

-Directors so that such succession takes place in an orderly and planned manner, and preparing a succession plan for that purpose.

-- (iv) Regarding the remuneration of Directors and members of the management team: - 1) Proposing the remunerations policy for the Directors and the members of the management team to the Board of Directors, and confirming observance of it.

-The Director remunerations policy will set at least the maximum amount of annual remuneration payable to the Directors in aggregate for the performance of their non-executive duties and the criteria for its distribution having regard to the duties and responsibilities attributed to each Director.
-In addition, the remunerations policy will set at least the amount of the annual fixed remuneration payable to the Directors for the performance of their executive duties as well as other provisions set out in the Law.

-- 2) Proposing to the Board of Directors the individual remuneration and the other contractual terms of the Executive Directors, as well as proposing the basic terms of the contracts for the members of the management team, all in keeping with the Company's Articles of Association and the remunerations policy for directors in force at any time. - 3) Reporting to the Board of Directors in advance on the individual setting of the remuneration of each Director for performing their non-executive duties within the framework of the Company's Articles of Association and remunerations policy, as well as on individual determination of the remuneration of each Director for carrying out the executive duties which they have been allocated within the context of remunerations policy and consistent with the provisions of their contract. - 4) Periodically reviewing the remunerations policy applied to the Directors and members of the management team, including the remunerations systems with shares and their application, as well as ensuring that their individual remuneration is in proportion to that which is paid to the Company's other Directors and members of the management team. - 5) Reviewing the terms of the contracts for Executive Directors and members of the management team, and verifying that they are consistent with the current remunerations policies. - 6) Verifying the remuneration information of the Directors and members of the management team contained in the various corporate documents, including the Annual Report on the Remunerations of Directors. - (v) In relation to reviewing corporate governance and sustainability: - 1) Regularly evaluating and reviewing the Company's system of corporate governance and policy on corporate social responsibility and sustainability with respect to environmental and social matters, to ensure that they fulfil their task of promoting the social interest and take account of any legitimate interests of other stakeholders. - 2) Supervising that the Company's practices in environmental and social matters adhere to established strategy and policy. - 3) Overseeing and assessing processes in relations with the various different stakeholders.
+- b) Establishing a target representation number for the less represented gender on the Board of Directors and drawing up quidelines for achieving that target. - c) Proposing Board diversity and Director selection policy to the Board of Directors and reviewing fulfilment yearly. - d) Verifying the category of the Directors on an annual basis. - (ii) Regarding the selection of Directors and members of the management team: - a) Submitting to the Board of Directors proposals for the appointment of Independent Directors for appointment by co-optation or for submission to the decision of the Shareholders' General Meeting, as well as proposals for the re-appointment or removal of said Directors by the Shareholders' General Meeting. - b) Reporting the appointment proposals of the remaining Directors for their designation by co-optation or for submission to the decision of the Shareholders' General Meeting, as well as proposals for their re-appointment or removal by the Shareholders' General Meeting. - c) Reporting proposals for the appointment and removal of members of the management team. - (iii) Regarding the roles of the Board: - a) Announcing the appointment of the Chair and Deputy Chairs of the Board. - b) Announcing the appointment and removal of the Secretary and Deputy Secretary of the Board. - c) Proposing, where appropriate, the appointment of the Coordinating Director. - d) Examining and organising the succession of the Chair of the Board of Directors and the CEO of the Company and, where appropriate, making proposals to the Board of Directors so that such succession takes place in an orderly and planned manner, and preparing a succession plan for that purpose. - (iv) Regarding the remuneration of Directors and members of the management team: - a) Proposing the remunerations policy for the Directors and the members of the management team to the Board of Directors, and confirming observance of it. - The Director Remunerations Policy will set at least the maximum amount of annual remuneration payable to the Directors in aggregate for the performance of their non-executive duties and the criteria for its distribution having regard to the duties and responsibilities attributed to each Director.
+In addition, the remunerations policy will set at least the amount of the annual fixed remuneration payable to the Directors for the performance of their executive duties as well as other provisions set out in the Law. - b) Proposing to the Board of Directors the individual remuneration and the other contractual terms of the Executive Directors, as well as proposing the basic terms of the contracts for the members of the management team, all in keeping with the Company's Articles of Association and the remunerations policy for directors in force at any time. - c) Reporting to the Board of Directors in advance on the individual setting of the remuneration of each Director for performing their non-executive duties within the framework of the Company's Articles of Association and remunerations policy, as well as on individual determination of the remuneration of each Director for carrying out the executive duties which they have been allocated within the context of remunerations policy and consistent with the provisions of their contract. - d) Periodically reviewing the remunerations policy applied to the Directors and members of the management team, including the remunerations systems with shares and their application, as well as ensuring that their individual remuneration is in proportion to that which is paid to the Company's other Directors and members of the management team.